Injunction sought against companies installing 5G cell towers in Tulsa

 A group of Tulsa-area residents took their fight against entities installing 5G cell poles in their neighborhood to court Monday.

-Twenty-two residents mainly from Walnut Creek neighborhood in south Tulsa but also some outliers from Broken Arrow, north Tulsa and Owasso filed their signatures in a petition in Tulsa County District Court.
-They're seeking an injunction against multiple wireless carrier companies, utility companies and state and city agencies that may have a part in installing the cell poles, which will provide for the latest generation of mobile technology, near their homes.
+Twenty-two residents, mainly from the Walnut Creek neighborhood in south Tulsa but also some outliers from Broken Arrow, north Tulsa and Owasso, filed their signatures in a petition in Tulsa County District Court.
+They're seeking an injunction against multiple wireless carrier companies, utility companies, and state and city agencies that may have a part in installing the poles, which will provide for the latest generation of mobile technology, near their homes.

 The group is led by Shelli Landon, a

-former Oklahoma congressional candidate, and husband Barry Landon, who say the poles could be hazardous to residents' health and are property value-decreasing eyesores.
+former Oklahoma congressional candidate, and her husband, Barry Landon, who say the poles could be hazardous to residents' health and are property value-decreasing eyesores.

 Shelli Landon, who said she survived cancer, is worried about the dangers the nearby poles could pose to her health.
 The

-American Cancer Society states there is no strong evidence that radiofrequency waves from cellphone towers cause cancer, but they haven't been proven absolutely safe, either.
+American Cancer Society states that there is no strong evidence that radiofrequency waves from cellphone towers cause cancer but that they haven't been proven absolutely safe, either.

 'People's Convoy' to drive through Tulsa on Sunday, OHP says